-Evelyn roses are one of the most fragrant varieties of roses.
+Evelyn roses of the Rosaceae family are one of the most fragrant varieties of roses.
 You can grow it as a creeper or a shrub; it’s totally up to you.
-Not much is known about how to care for this elusive plant.
+Not much is known about how to care for this elusive Rosa genus plant.

 This guide contains all the secrets that will help you get an exuberant bloom all year.
 Keep reading through this article as we have compiled everything, including the requirements and even ways to propagate and even problems.